10.3 Support to youth work

 The Youth Work Act 2001 is the main legal framework for youth work in Ireland.
 It defines youth work (as discussed in Chapter 10.1) and sets out a legal framework for the provision of youth work programmes and services.
 The Act does not establish specific domains for youth work but recognises youth work as being complementary to formal, academic or vocational education and training.
 The act does not define the general types of activities that are considered part of youth work, but it sets out that Vocational Education Committees (which have since been replaced by Education and Training Committees) are responsible for coordinating youth work activities.
 It also identifies voluntary youth work organisations as the primary provider of youth work.
-No primary targets of youth work are identified.

 An additional €5 million allocation for youth services was assigned in the 2021 budget, bringing the total 2021 allocation for youth organisations to approximately €70m.
 This budget supports:

 - UBU Your Place, Your Space, a targeted youth funding scheme ran by The Department of Children, Equality, Disability, Integration and Youth (discussed further in Chapter 5.6 Supporting youth organisations).